 We are testing whether locally derived habitat opportunity mapping can be used to prioritise land holdings for delivering the Nature Recovery Network (NRN) through Environmental Stewardship.

-We will be trialling the benefits of using locally derived Habitat Opportunity Mapping (HOM) when producing farmer-led whole farm plans that deliver the NRN in the Nene Valley.
+We will be trialling the benefits of using locally derived Habitat Opportunity Mapping (HOM) when producing farmer-led whole farm plans that deliver the Nature Recovery Network in the Nene Valley.

 The trial element of this proposal will only look at testing the benefit of using HOM to produce plans rather than trialling the implementation of plans, although this is a potential further option for ELM policy to explore at a later date.